desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Child DNS Operator

 - publishes a PTR record pointing to `example.com.`, and
-- (re-)publishes the Child's CDS/CDNSKEY records
+- publishes the Child's CDS/CDNSKEY records

 at the names